awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-concepts.md

 ## Qualifier<a name="gettingstarted-concepts-qualifier"></a>

-When you invoke or view a function, you can include a qualfier to specify a version or alias\.
+When you invoke or view a function, you can include a qualifier to specify a version or alias\.
 A version is an immutable snapshot of a function's code and configuration that has a numerical qualifier\.
 For example, `my-function:1`\.
 An alias is a pointer to a version that can be updated to map to a different version, or split traffic between two versions\.
 For example, `my-function:BLUE`\.
 You can use versions and aliases together to provide a stable interface for clients to invoke your function\.

 For more information, see [AWS Lambda function versions](configuration-versions.md)\.